 Some memory must be reserved for running the processes of the operating system itself.
 It is not possible to explicitly configure the amount of RAM that should be reserved for the operating system, as this is what RAM remains available after configuring Neo4j.
 If you do not leave enough space for the OS, it will start to swap memory to disk, which will heavily affect performance.

-There are cases where the amount reserved for the OS is significantly larger than 1GB.
-For example, on servers with exceptionally large RAM.
+1GB is a good starting point for a server that is dedicated to running Neo4j.
+However, there are cases where the amount reserved for the OS is significantly larger than 1GB, such as servers with exceptionally large RAM.

 The parameter for specifying how much memory Neo4j is allowed to use for the page cache is:

 - Network buffers

 Direct buffers are used by Neo4j to send and receive data.
 Direct byte buffers are important for improving performance because they allow native code and Java code to share data without copying it.
 However, they are expensive to create, which means byte buffers are usually reused once they are created.

 This includes unspecified shared direct buffers.